Skip to main content

 Q: I’m a student that would like to submit an abstract to the OWRC, but I will have only preliminary data or no data by November.
 What type of presentation category should I consider?

-A: You should consider the lighting talk or poster presentation categories.
+A: You should consider the lightning talk or poster presentation categories.
 Standard oral presentations are intended for projects that contain a well-developed result and/or discussion component.

 • Awards